dekoza/mtgpl/docs/_sources/ZEN.rst.txt

 :mtgtip:`Archmage Ascension<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/b/dbfe803d-88d7-4ad2-b3d8-c41c123d8bf3.jpg?1562617361|https://scryfall.com/card/zen/42/archmage-ascension?utm_source=api>`
    At the beginning of each end step, if you drew two or more cards this turn, you may put a quest counter on Archmage Ascension.

-   As long as Archmage Ascension has six or more quest counters on it, if you would draw a card, you may instead search your library for a card, put that card into your hand, then shuffle your library.
+   As long as Archmage Ascension has six or more quest counters on it, if you would draw a card, you may instead search your library for a card, put that card into your hand, then shuffle.

 :mtgtip:`Caller of Gales<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/5/b5aabef2-982b-42c9-9804-08ce4d8910cd.jpg?1562615759|https://scryfall.com/card/zen/43/caller-of-gales?utm_source=api>`